---->

 the 'strong gravity' value of the G of normal gravity, can predict the masses of strong-force Hadron

-No explanation seems to have been posited yet as to how gravity could take two forms, but if gravity
+For these claims of gravity taking two forms, no explanation seems to have been posited yet , but if gravity

-is a response to signals then there being two types of response might well be more readily explainable.
+is a response to signals then there being two types of responses might well be more readily explainable

 Attempts to explain gravity as a small difference between electric charge repulsion forces